merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 <a href="{{ site.url }}/images/anvio/misc/mini-test-screenshot.png"><img src="{{ site.url }}/images/anvio/misc/mini-test-screenshot.png" width="50%" /></a>
 </div>

 All fine?
 Perfect!
-You have a running installation of anvi'o.
+Now you have a running installation of anvi'o!

-Maybe you would like to continue with [other posts on the platform]({{ site.url }}/projects/anvio).
+Maybe you would like to continue with the [other posts on the platform]({{ site.url }}/projects/anvio)?